Among other elements, logo shapes set the tone for your business.

 Last, but definitely not least, is organic logo shapes.
 These designs surprise and capture attention with their unique shapes!

 Often more whimsical and fluid, they can have a circular or rounded shape to them, while also feeling hand-drawn or free-form.

 Due to their “organic” feel, companies in the health and wellness industry will often adopt these shapes into their logo and overall branding.

 Conclusion: Logo Design Shapes

-Once you’ve decided on your key demographic, you are well on your way to making informed logo design decisions that will help take your branding to the next level.
+Once you’ve decided on your key demographic, you’re well on your way to making informed logo design decisions that will help take your branding to the next level!